Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 Marcus Smart Insights vs. the Heat

-- Smart is responsible for taking 8.3% of his team's field goal attempts this season with 9.9 per game.
+- This season, Marcus Smart has made 4.1 shots from the floor per game, which accounts for 7.2% of his team's total makes.

-- Smart is averaging 5.6 three-point field goal attempts per game this season, which is 9.8% of his team's attempts from beyond the arc.
+- Smart is averaging 5.6 three-point field goal attempts per game this season, which is 9.8% of his team's tries from beyond the arc.

 - Smart's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Defensively, the Heat are second in the league, conceding 109.8 points per game.
+- The Heat are the second-best defensive team in the league, conceding 109.8 points per game.

-- On the boards, the Heat are sixth in the NBA, conceding 41.9 rebounds per contest.
+- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked squad in the NBA.

-- Giving up 25.6 assists per game, the Heat are the 14th-ranked squad in the league.
+- Conceding 25.6 assists per game, the Heat are the 14th-ranked team in the league.

-- The Heat are the 28th-ranked squad in the league at allowing threes, giving up 13.1 made 3-pointers per contest.
+- Looking at 3-pointers, the Heat are ranked 28th in the league, giving up 13.1 makes per game.

 Marcus Smart vs. the Heat